-In Indonesia, the potential for funding educational initiatives through the empowerment of cash waqf is considerable, with estimates reaching up to IDR 120 trillion annually.
-As of March 2022, cash wagf collections amounted to IDR 1.4 trillion, a notable increase from the IDR 855 billion accumulated between 2018 and 2021.
-Despite this growth, cash waqf collections remain far below their potential, limiting their impact on educational empowerment.
-While various researchers have proposed strategies to address these obstacles, there is a paucity of research on an ideal model for empowering education through cash waqf in Indonesia.
-This study aims to develop a model for the empowerment of cash waqf specifically for educational programs in Indonesia.
-The research utilizes the Analytic Network Process (ANP) methodology, aided by Super Decision software, which is a decision-making method based on priority scales.
-The study conducts a synthesis analysis of problems, solutions, and strategies related to this issue.
-The findings indicate that both internal and external challenges affect the empowerment of cash waqf in education, with management being the primary concern.
-Relevant strategies include waqf policy enhancement, nazhir (waqf managers) training and empowerment, strengthening educational programs, and promoting cash waqf.
+Keywords In Indonesia, the potential for funding educational initiatives Analytic Networking through the empowerment of cash waqf is considerable, with process; Cash Waqf; estimates reaching up to IDR 120 trillion annually.
+As of March Educational Model; 2022, cash waqf collections amounted to IDR 1.4 trillion, a notable Empowerment Model increase from the IDR 855 billion accumulated between 2018 and 2021.
+Despite this growth, cash waqf collections remain far below Article history their potential, limiting their impact on educational empowerment.
+Received: 13 February 2024 While various researchers have proposed strategies to address Revised: 29 July 2024 these obstacles, there is a paucity of research on an ideal model for Accepted: 12 August 2024 empowering education through cash waqf in Indonesia.
+This study Available online: 20 aims to develop a model for the empowerment of cash waqf August 2024 specifically for educational programs in Indonesia.
+The research utilizes the Analytic Network Process (ANP) methodology, aided To cite in APA style by Super Decision software, which is a decision-making method Ash-Shiddiqy, M., based on priority scales.
+The study conducts a synthesis analysis of Makhrus & Wibowo, M. G. problems, solutions, and strategies related to this issue.
+The (2024).
+Cash waqf findings indicate that both internal and external challenges affect management for education: the empowerment of cash waqf in education, with management challenges, solutions and being the primary concern.
+Relevant strategies include waqf policy strategies.
+Shirkah: Journal of enhancement, nazhir (waqf managers) training and empowerment, Economics and Business, 9(2), strengthening educational programs, and promoting cash waqf.
+275-289.
 An investment-based model, coupled with partnerships, scholarships, and educational initiatives, offers insights into the management of cash waqf, from collection processes to empowerment within the educational sector.